-While the cello stands on a floor peg, it is played essentially the same as a violin and viola (i.e. a bow is moved across the strings and the left fingers are pressed on the strings to make different notes - or the strings can be plucked with the fingers of the right hand).
+While the cello stands on a floor peg, it is played essentially the same as a violin and viola (i.e., a bow is moved across the strings and the left fingers are pressed on the strings to make different notes - or the strings can be plucked with the fingers of the right hand).

-Cellos come in different sizes, so you will need to measure your student's height when sitting to determine the correct size.
+Cellos come in different sizes; the height needs to be measured when sitting to determine the correct size.
 Students in primary or middle school are the excellent age to start playing cello.